Encounter + Grow + Witness

 Dear Parishioners and Friends of St. Louise Church,

-Please see the message above regarding the extention of dispensation from Mass from Archbishop Vigneron.
-Even though dispensation has been extended, if you have returned to dining out at restaurants, store shopping beyond essential needs, gathering at family events, you are encouraged to attend Mass and receive our Lord through the Eucharist.
+The current dispensation from attending Mass has been extended until March 13, 2021.
+See Archbishop Vigneron's letter about the this extension and for questions and answers regarding our return to Mass on March 13.
+Until then, if you have returned to dining out at restaurants, store shopping beyond essential needs, gathering at family events, you are encouraged to return to attending Mass and receive our Lord through the Eucharist.

 I hope you will continue to offer up a spiritual gift for our country by reciting the rosary, or at least a decade at 7pm everyday.
 Pray for an end to Covid-19, the end to unrest, anger and mutual disrespect in our country and for the return of civility, harmony, and peace in our society.
 Every prayer will help.

 Looking forward to celebrating Mass with you and keeping you all in my prayers.

 - A maximum of 150 people will be allowed in at any given Mass.
 No exceptions.

 - To ensure an accurate count, there will be only one entrance point to the Church.
 The door will be locked after we reach our seating limit.

 - Face masks or face-coverings are mandatory and must be worn at all times inside and outside the Church facility.

 - The Church door will be open 30 minutes prior to the start of Mass.
 Please do not come any earlier.

 - When inside, sanitize your hands and take a seat as directed by an usher.
 Only three people per pew.